Variance-Gated Ensembles: An Epistemic-Aware Framework for Uncertainty Estimation: Framework Definition and Setup

 Entropy is known to overestimate uncertainty when probability values are spread across many classes and can underestimate it when a model is highly confident about a few options.
 Therefore, entropy alone is not sufficient to provide adequate information for decision-making.
 We posit the following question: \textit{Can we identify a measure that is sensitive to class separation, while incorporating uncertainty awareness?} We want to identify a scoring metric that (i) maintains epistemic awareness and (ii) ideally, provides a user-defined threshold that reflects the degree of acceptable risk.

 We propose using the margins of the top-2 mean predictions and their corresponding standard deviations.
+The motivation is decision-focused.
+For the practical question of whether to trust a prediction or defer to human review, uncertainty about distant classes is irrelevant, and what matters is the reliability of the top-ranked prediction relative to ensemble agreement.
+A sample whose top prediction carries $90\%$ probability with strong ensemble agreement is trustworthy, whereas the same $90\%$ prediction with high inter-member variance at the decision boundary is not.
+This perspective motivates a measure operating only on the margin between the top-ranked classes, modulated by ensemble agreement; we defer the full decision-theoretic, computational, and empirical justification of the top-2 restriction to the discussion below (see ``Justification for the top-2 restriction'').

 This approach extends the BvSB score used by~\citet{Joshi:2009a}, incorporating a sensitivity scalar $k$ (applied to all classes).
-Let $\bar{p}_1$ and $\bar{p}_2$ denote the top-1 and top-2 ranked classes of $\mathbf{\bar{p}},$ we define a prediction rule $\hat{y}$ and derive a signal-to-noise ratio (SNR) as:
+Let $\bar{p}_1$ and $\bar{p}_2$ denote the top-1 and top-2 ranked ensemble mean probabilities of $\mathbf{\bar{p}}$, with $s_1$ and $s_2$, their corresponding standard deviations from $\mathbf{s}$.
+Let $i$ denote the class index of the top-1 ranked prediction.
+We define a prediction rule $\hat{y}$ and derive a margin-based SNR as

-where $\bar{p}_1 - \bar{p}_2$ is the probability margin between the two most likely classes and $\mathrm{S}_1 + \mathrm{S}_2 + \varepsilon$ is the combined standard deviations.
+where $\bar{p}_1 - \bar{p}_2$ is the probability margin between the two most likely classes, $s_1 + s_2 + \varepsilon$ is the combined standard deviations, and ``abstain'' denotes that the model declines to predict due to insufficient margin.
 In principle, the SNR can be interpreted as a binary decision boundary between classes $\bar{p}_1$ and $\bar{p}_2$, restricted by $k$.
-Under mild distributional assumptions on ensemble dispersion, threshold $k$ can be restricted to reflect the fraction of samples that require abstentions or human intervention (\textit{i.e}., by sorting SNR in increasing values).
-For example, when $k=1$, only samples with $\text{SNR} > 1$ will be considered; all others are uncertain.
+Under mild distributional assumptions on ensemble dispersion, threshold $k$ can be set to reflect the fraction of samples that require abstentions or human intervention (\textit{i.e}., by sorting the margin-based SNR in increasing values).
+For example, when $k=1$, only samples with $\text{SNR} > 1$ will be considered; all others are abstained.
 However, this criterion fails to capture cases where a model outputs ambiguous and uncertain predictions.
 Such outputs artificially inflate the SNR values, leading to misleading classifications.
-To address this limitation, we introduce VGMU, using a gating function that rescales model predictions by incorporating both confidence and variance (\textit{i.e.}, epistemic) information
+To address this limitation, we introduce VGMU, using a gating function that rescales the top-ranked model prediction by incorporating both confidence and variance (\textit{i.e.}, epistemic) information